alteryx/woodwork/docs/backport_release.md

 #### Port over desired commits

-1. Create a feature branch (this can be named whatever you'd like) off the backport branch and cherry-pick the desired commits.
+1. Create a feature branch off the backport branch.
+For the branch name, please use "backport_vX.Y.Z" as the naming scheme (e.g. "backport_v0.11.2).
+Doing so will bypass our release notes checkin test which requires all other PRs to add a release note entry.
+2. Cherry-pick the desired commits onto `backport_v0.11.2`.
-2. Create a pull request with the backport `0.11.x` branch as its target, get confirmation that the desired changes were added, and confirm that the CI checks pass.
+3. Create a pull request with the backport `0.11.x` branch as its target, get confirmation that the desired changes were added, and confirm that the CI checks pass.
-3. Under the "Future Release" section in the release notes, include the ported over commits' release notes (don't remove them from their original location back on `main`), indicating that they are a backport of the original PR.
-Additionally, include a release note for the current PR.
+4. Under the "Future Release" section in the release notes, include the ported over commits' release notes (don't remove them from their original location back on `main`), indicating that they are a backport of the original PR.

    ```
    Future Release